top of page

 (we hope CEFI is a helpful stepping-stone to CREW and/or the Employability Programme but there is no requirement to join either of these on completion)

-WHERE DO OUR PROGRAMMES TAKE PLACE?
+WHERE DOES CEFI TAKE PLACE?

-For more information or to refer a survivor:
+Click below to refer a survivor:

 bottom of page